fowzan123/Humanoid-Motion-and-Planning-/README.md

-# Inaaya-Navigation & Perception
+# Humanoid-Navigation & Perception
-Inaaya(Humanoid)- Robot model description,Path Planning and Speech to actuation part for both the phases Phase 1 & Phase 2:
+(Humanoid)- Robot model description,Path Planning and Speech to actuation part for both the phases Phase 1 & Phase 2: